CemraJC/clickfix/README.md

 **ClickFix doesn't claim to tame *all* wild mice.**

-One noticeable drawback of ClickFix, is that users which rely on extremely low latency input (gamers, editors, 3D modelers, digital artists) **will notice a slight lag** from when they physically release the button, to when it is 'released' in the software.
-Also, input devices such as a pen tablet - often used in conjunction with a mouse - will also be affected; if you have a pen tablet, you can probably afford a replacement mouse though :smile:
+One noticeable drawback of ClickFix, is that users which rely on extremely low latency input (gamers, editors, 3D modelers, digital artists) will notice a *slight* lag from when they physically release the button, to when it is 'released' in the software.
+The severity of this lag depends on the pressure slider. **The general rule is this:**

+<blockquote style="color: #111; font-size:110%;">  More pressure &rarr; better fix :smile: &rarr; more lag :frown: </blockquote>

+Mouse-type input devices that may not be broken (such as a pen tablet) will also be affected; although if you have a pen tablet, you can probably *afford* a replacement mouse :smile:

 Sometimes, the mouse buttons extra click happens *just* too late for the fix to work - so it will send an extra click.
 This is a very rare occurrence, but I have observed it myself.